Who Am I

 This is how the concept of The Vegan Prophets emerged.
 It appeared that all those who had a just and compassionate word for the animal cause, and that all those who will ensure that this cause may one day win, are somehow "prophets".
 But only because of the dimension of wisdom, justice, and equality that a prophet can have, and in no case for his posture of the savior of the world.
-Some may not approve the choice of word, but we think that it is the most appropriate to define our vision :).
+Some may not approve the choice of word, but I think that it is the most appropriate to define my vision :).

 Since people are not willing to listen, let's just give them a little bit of reading!